LucaSpanedda/Digital_Filters_in_Faust/README.md

 And then we multiply the result of this operation by the total number of milliseconds we want to obtain as a representation in samples.
-If we multiply by 10 we will get
+If we multiply by 100 we will have
-**960 samples per 10ms** at a sampling frequency of 96000 samples per second.
+**9600 samples every 100ms** at a sampling frequency of 96000 samples per second.

 ### Conversion from Samples to Milliseconds